 The best way to keep from having a problem with lactic acidosis from metformin is to tell your doctor if you have any of the problems in the list above.
-Your doctor may decide to stop your SYNJARDY XR for a while if you have any of these things.
-SYNJARDY XR can have other serious side effects.
-See "What are the possible side effects of SYNJARDY XR?"
+Your doctor may decide to stop your SYNJARDY for a while if you have any of these things.

+SYNJARDY can have other serious side effects.
+See "What are the possible side effects of SYNJARDY?"

-What is SYNJARDY XR?
+What is SYNJARDY?

-- SYNJARDY XR is a prescription medicine that contains 2 prescription diabetes medicines, empagliflozin and metformin.
-SYNJARDY XR can be used: - o along with diet and exercise to improve blood sugar in adults with type 2 diabetes, - o in adults with type 2 diabetes who have known cardiovascular disease when both empagliflozin and metformin is appropriate and empagliflozin is needed to reduce the risk of cardiovascular death. - SYNJARDY XR is not for people with type 1 diabetes. - SYNJARDY XR is not for people with diabetic ketoacidosis (increased ketones in the blood or urine). - It is not known if SYNJARDY XR is safe and effective in children under 18 years of age.
+- SYNJARDY is a prescription medicine that contains 2 prescription diabetes medicines, empagliflozin and metformin.
+SYNJARDY can be used: - o along with diet and exercise to improve blood sugar in adults with type 2 diabetes. - o in adults with type 2 diabetes who have known cardiovascular disease when both empagliflozin and metformin is appropriate and empagliflozin is needed to reduce the risk of cardiovascular death. - SYNJARDY is not for people with type 1 diabetes. - SYNJARDY is not for people with diabetic ketoacidosis (increased ketones in the blood or urine). - It is not known if SYNJARDY is safe and effective in children under 18 years of age.

-Who should not take SYNJARDY XR?
+Who should not take SYNJARDY?

-Do not take SYNJARDY XR if you:
+Do not take SYNJARDY if you:

-- have moderate to severe kidney problems or are on dialysis - have a condition called metabolic acidosis or diabetic ketoacidosis (increased ketones in the blood or urine) - are allergic to empagliflozin, metformin, or any of the ingredients in SYNJARDY XR.
-See the end of this Medication Guide for a list of ingredients in SYNJARDY XR.
+- have moderate to severe kidney problems or are on dialysis - have a condition called metabolic acidosis or diabetic ketoacidosis (increased ketones in the blood or urine) - are allergic to empagliflozin, metformin, or any of the ingredients in SYNJARDY.
+See the end of this Medication Guide for a list of ingredients in SYNJARDY.

-What should I tell my doctor before using SYNJARDY XR?
+What should I tell my doctor before using SYNJARDY?

-Before taking SYNJARDY XR, tell your healthcare provider about all of your medical conditions, including if you:
+Before taking SYNJARDY, tell your healthcare provider about all of your medical conditions, including if you:

-- have moderate to severe kidney problems - have liver problems - have a history of urinary tract infection or problems with urination - have heart problems, including congestive heart failure - · are going to have surgery - are eating less due to illness, surgery, or a change in your diet - have or have had problems with your pancreas, including pancreatitis or surgery on your pancreas - drink alcohol very often, or drink a lot of alcohol in the short term ("binge" drinking) - are going to get an injection of dye or contrast agents for an x-ray procedure.
-SYNJARDY XR may need to be stopped for a short time.
-Talk to your doctor about when you should stop SYNJARDY XR and when you should start SYNJARDY XR again.
-See "What is the most important information I should know about SYNJARDY XR?"
+- have moderate to severe kidney problems - have liver problems - have a history of urinary tract infection or problems with urination - have heart problems, including congestive heart failure - are going to have surgery.
+Your doctor may stop your SYNJARDY before you have surgery.
+Talk to your doctor if you are having surgery about when to stop taking SYNJARDY and when to start it again. - are eating less, or there is a change in your diet - have or have had problems with your pancreas, including pancreatitis or surgery on your pancreas - drink alcohol very often, or drink a lot of alcohol in the short term ("binge" drinking)

-- have type 1 diabetes.
-SYNJARDY XR should not be used to treat people with type 1 diabetes. - have any other medical conditions - are pregnant or plan to become pregnant.
-SYNJARDY XR may harm your unborn baby.
-If you become pregnant while taking SYNJARDY XR, tell your doctor as soon as possible.
+- are going to get an injection of dye or contrast agents for an x-ray procedure.
+SYNJARDY may need to be stopped for a short time.
+Talk to your doctor about when you should stop SYNJARDY and when you should start SYNJARDY again.
+See "What is the most important information I should know about SYNJARDY?" - have type 1 diabetes.
+SYNJARDY should not be used to treat people with type 1 diabetes. - have any other medical conditions - are pregnant or plan to become pregnant.
+SYNJARDY may harm your unborn baby.
+If you become pregnant while taking SYNJARDY, tell your doctor as soon as possible.
 Talk with your doctor about the best way to control your blood sugar while you are pregnant. - are a premenopausal woman (before the "change of life"), who does not have periods regularly or at all.
-Talk to your doctor about birth control choices while taking SYNJARDY XR if you are not planning to become pregnant since SYNJARDY XR may increase your chance of becoming pregnant.
-Tell your doctor right away if you become pregnant while taking SYNJARDY XR. - are breastfeeding or plan to breastfeed.
-SYNJARDY XR may pass into your breast milk and may harm your baby.
-Talk with your doctor about the best way to feed your baby if you are taking SYNJARDY XR.
-Do not breastfeed while taking SYNJARDY XR.
+Talk to your doctor about birth control choices while taking SYNJARDY if you are not planning to become pregnant since SYNJARDY may increase your chance of becoming pregnant.
+Tell your doctor right away if you become pregnant while taking SYNJARDY. - are breastfeeding or plan to breastfeed.
+SYNJARDY may pass into your breast milk and may harm your baby.
+Talk with your doctor about the best way to feed your baby if you are taking SYNJARDY.
+Do not breastfeed while taking SYNJARDY.